Idaho Transportation Department

 DOT MEDICAL CARD RENEWALS

-New Federal rules affecting physicians who perform DOT Physicals will eventually require that the Physician send the commercial driver’s DOT medical information directly to CDLIS.
+Beginning in May 2014, new Federal rules affecting physicians who perform DOT Physicals will require that the Physician send the commercial driver’s DOT medical information directly to CDLIS.

-Until further notified, Idaho commercial drivers renewing a DOT Physical should continue to provide copies of their DOT Medical card to the Idaho Transportation Department via the methods outlined in the September letter;
+Until further notified, Idaho commercial drivers renewing a DOT Physical should continue to provide copies of their DOT Medical card to the Idaho Transportation Department via the methods outlined in the frequently asked questions section.

 Drivers with expired DOT Medical cards who have not changed their driving category to an excepted category will receive warning letters from ITD; These drivers will be notified that their commercial driver’s license status will be changed to “not certified to operate a commercial vehicle”, per federal regulations;